se4u/cylsh/README.md

+The code from this project was used for ["Sublinear Partition Estimation"](http://arxiv.org/abs/1508.01596), Pushpendre Rastogi, Benjamin Van Durme, arXiv:1508.01596 [stat.ML] (Preprint).

-This project serves two purpose together.
+This project serves two purposes:

 1. It provides bindings for the LSH cpp code that was released by Andoni in Python.
 Original code is at www.mit.edu/~andoni/LSH.